The UK's second biggest running event

-In 2013, we worked with the timing company HS Sports to record each runner’s position and relay their timings to the app.
-For the first time, we measured position at five different locations along the course, allowing app users to see more accurate estimated positions for each runner before they crossed the finish line marker.
+We worked with the timing company HS Sports to record each runner’s position and relay their timings to the app.
+For the first time, we measured positions at five different locations along the course, allowing app users to see more accurate estimated positions for each runner before they crossed the finish line marker.

 The app is designed so that runner times and performance metrics can easily be shared over Facebook and Twitter so that all achievements could be enjoyed, celebrated and shared – instantly.

-The buzz created by multiple social media mentions helped heighten awareness and interest in both the event and the app itself – in 2013, of the 24,000 app downloads, 10,000 were made on race day.
+The buzz created by multiple social media mentions helped heighten awareness and interest in both the event and the app itself.
+Of the 24,000+ app downloads, over 10,000 are made on race day.

 "The Brighton Marathon app must be the finest example of using a smartphone at its best - Richard Brown, spectator"